 Movingto is a Portugal immigration and relocation firm that supports digital nomads and international families planning a move to Portugal by coordinating the D8 visa process and the practical steps around it.
 Clients get structured guidance, document planning, and clear next steps, with licensed immigration lawyers involved where legal representation is needed.

-What makes MovingTo useful for D8 applicants is the “whole journey” approach: not just eligibility and paperwork, but also helping organise banking/NIF basics, housing setup, and the timing between visa stages so nothing is left to guesswork.
+What makes Movingto useful for D8 applicants is the “whole journey” approach: not just eligibility and paperwork, but also helping organise banking/NIF basics, housing setup, and the timing between visa stages so nothing is left to guesswork.

 It’s especially helpful for remote applicants managing the process from abroad and for anyone comparing D8 with other Portugal residency options before committing.